Frequently asked questions

 If you are unsure whether your concern relates to ‘administrative actions’, please call us.

-The IGT can get involved to assist you to address a complaint at any stage during your dispute with the ATO or the TPB.
+The IGTO can get involved to assist you to address a complaint at any stage during your dispute with the ATO or the TPB.

-It is often better to raise any concerns you have during the dispute first with the officer you are dealing with or their manager at the ATO or the TPB.
-If this does not satisfactorily address your concern, you may approach the complaints section of the ATO or the TPB.
+It is often better to first raise any concerns you have during the dispute with the officer you are dealing with or their manager at the ATO or the TPB.
+If this does not satisfactorily address your concerns, you may approach the complaints section of the ATO or the TPB.

-Where these do not satisfactorily address your concern, you may lodge a complaint with the IGT.
-The IGT may intervene to assist you to address any concerns that arise in the course of your dealings with the ATO or the TPB.
+Where these do not satisfactorily address your concerns, you can make a complaint with the IGTO.
+The IGTO may intervene to assist you to address any concerns that arise in the course of your dealings with the ATO or the TPB.

-The IGT may assist you to address any concerns you may have in relation to the conduct of the ATO or the TPB when litigating matters.
+The IGTO may assist you to address any concerns you may have in relation to the conduct of the ATO or the TPB when litigating matters.

-However, the IGT cannot provide you with legal advice in relation to litigation matters.
-You may wish to consider independent legal advice if your matter is being litigated.
+However, the IGTO cannot provide you with legal advice in relation to litigation matters.
+You may wish to consider seeking independent legal advice if your matter is being litigated.

 No. The ATO is responsible for ensuring that taxpayers pay the right amount of tax.